Thursday May 4, 2017

 It is always best to test the app as a whole from a hacker’s point of view.
 Think of the different technologies used in the making of the app, different levels of access that users have to go through to log in and how the data can be obtained or stored.
 This will help you to recognize prospective weak points and see if they are vulnerable to common types of cyber-attack.

 Also, think of the different methods and scenarios a hacker will try to crack into the app.
 Do not ignore any points as the hacker may get in through the least expected path.

-Now, talking about the steps to perform security testing, it differs with different organizations.
+Now, talking about the steps to perform security testing, it differs from different organizations.
 However, the basic process remains the same.

-With some many advancements happening in this era of digitalization, we need to give considerable focus on filling gaps of vulnerability, minimizing hacker risks, and thereby securing our digital assets, in this case web applications.
+With many advancements happening in this era of digitalization, we need to give considerable focus on filling gaps of vulnerability, minimizing hacker risks, and thereby securing our digital assets, in this case, web applications.